Grace-Amondi/myhospitali/README.md

     f) You should now see a green alert message telling you that the new doctor, nurse, or administrator account was successfully registered.
        If you do not see one, the form may not have been filled in correctly.
-       HealthNet will tell you what part(s) of the form must be done.
+       My Hospitali will tell you what part(s) of the form must be done.
        Retry steps d and e.

-3. Logging On to HealthNet - any user type
+3. Logging On to My Hospitali - any user type

-    a) When first starting HealthNet, you will be greeted by HealthNet's login page.
+    a) When first starting My Hospitali, you will be greeted by My Hospitali's login page.

     b) If you have not already created an account, you cannot login and must